 \section{Medium-modified splitting functions}

-There have been extensive studies on how multiple collisions modify the parton splitting functions based on opacity expansion \cite{Gyulassy:2000er,Wiedemann:2000za,Ovanesyan:2011xy}, effective kinetic approach \cite{Arnold:2002ja,Arnold:2002zm}, BDMPS-Z formulation \cite{Baier:1998yf,Zakharov:1996fv,CaronHuot:2010bp} with harmonic oscillator approximation, and more recent improved opacity expansion around the harmonic oscillator solution \cite{Mehtar-Tani:2019tvy,Mehtar-Tani:2019ygg,Barata:2020rdn}.
-These treatments essentially vary in their assumptions about jet-medium collisions (``single-hard'' versus ``multiple-soft''), the kinematics of the radiative parton (full splitting versus soft radiation approximation), and the medium size (``thin/dilute medium'' versus ``large/dense'' medium).
-An additional simplification on top of these is the twist expansion, where the resulting medium-modified splitting function are further expanded in powers of $1/Q^2$.
-In practice, the in-medium twist expansion is performed by investigating the calculation in powers of $\bfk^2/\bfl^2$, where $\bfk$ and $\bfl$ are the transverse momenta of multiple collision and the radiated parton, respectively.
+There have been extensive studies on how jet-medium interactions modify parton splitting functions.
+They based on opacity expansion \cite{Gyulassy:2000er,Wiedemann:2000za,Ovanesyan:2011xy}, effective kinetic theory \cite{Arnold:2002ja,Arnold:2002zm}, BDMPS-Z formulation \cite{Baier:1998yf,Zakharov:1996fv,CaronHuot:2010bp} with harmonic oscillator approximation, and improved opacity expansion \cite{Mehtar-Tani:2019tvy,Mehtar-Tani:2019ygg,Barata:2020rdn}.
+They differ on the assumptions about jet-medium collisions (``single-hard'' versus ``multiple-soft''), the kinematics of the radiative parton (full splitting versus soft radiation approximation), and properties of the medium (``thin/dilute medium'' versus ``large/dense'' medium).
+An additional simplification on top of these is the twist expansion, where the resulting medium-modified splitting function is further expanded in powers of $1/Q^2$.
+In practice, the in-medium twist expansion is performed by investigating the calculation in powers of $\bfk^2/\bfl^2$. $\bfk$ and $\bfl$ are the transverse momenta of multiple collisions and the radiated parton, respectively.
 The kinematics variables for an in-medium parton splitting are illustrated in Fig. \ref{fig:cartoon2}.